 The good news is that MacroView DMF lets you create a hyperlink to a library, folder or document set so that when you click the link you find yourself in MacroView DMF Explorer, already navigated to the Project area.
 You can also create a hyperlink to a document so that when you click the link the document is opened from SharePoint and already checked out, ready for editing.
 In other words, with just one click you are ready to work with the documents and emails for a project.

-These ‘super-links’ are implemented by the MacroView DMF Protocol Handler.
+These ‘smart links’ are implemented by the MacroView DMF Protocol Handler.
 Sounds technical, but it is really simple – just a regular hyperlink prefixed with dmf:

 For example if the URL for the document library that corresponds to a Project is :

-You can record the super-link in the record for the project in your Project management system or CRM system.
-You open the record, click the super-link and next thing you are in MacroView DMF looking at the documents for that project.
+You can record the smart link in the record for the project in your Project management system or CRM system.
+You open the record, click the smart link and next thing you are in MacroView DMF looking at the documents for that project.
 If Outlook is running (e.g. on a separate display monitor) then you can save emails to the Project simply by selecting them in Outlook and dragging and dropping them to MacroView DMF Explorer.